bbauska/meta-react-basics/README.md

 29. export default App;
 ```

-Step 2
+<p>Step 2<br>
-After adding the toggle2 function to the JSX expression in the second button's onClick event-handling attribute, you should have un-commented the bird2 variable on lines 9 to 11.
+After adding the toggle2 function to the JSX expression in the second button's onClick event-handling attribute, you should have un-commented the bird2 variable on lines 9 to 11.</p>

 ```
 1.  import React from "react";